 - The Education Student Centre will assist you with programme enquires, enrolment, fees, programme of study, changes to your programme, academic records, qualification issues, and graduation. - The Director Secondary Teacher Education is Dr Ngaire Hoben, who will assist students with general matters related to their programme and progress (including the flexible and LAT pathways) after initial consultation with the Education Student Centre.
 Appointments to see the Director Secondary Teacher Education should be made through email at n.hoben@auckland.ac.nz. - Your lecturers will help you with all general questions and concerns.
-If they are unable to help you, they will certainly advise you on where to go for help. - Practicum please see TBA, Associate Director, Secondary Teacher Education, in room TBA, extension TBA, email TBA or the Secondary Practicum Placement Co-ordinator, Robyn Ingram, in room H202, extension 48781, email r.ingram@auckland.ac.nz.
+If they are unable to help you, they will certainly advise you on where to go for help. - Practicum please see Carol Jarrett, Associate Director Secondary Teacher Education, in room H208, extension 48403, email c.jarrett@auckland.ac.nz or the Secondary Practicum Placement Co-ordinator, Shima Mozafarian, in room H202, extension 48781, email: s.mozafarian@auckland.ac.nz.